nevrome/mobest/docs/basic.md

 #### Normalization

 The last relevant option of `locate()`, `normalize`, concerns the normalization of the output. mobest's search calculates probability densities for each search point.
 This is a dimensionless measure that is hard to compare across multiple runs with different parameter settings.
-If `normalize` is set to `TRUE`, then the densities for sets of spatial points that share all other parameters (including the timeslice) are rescaled to sum to one.
+If `normalize` is set to `TRUE`, then the densities for sets of spatial points that share all other parameters (including the timeslice) are rescaled to a sum of one.

 We assume users generally want to use mobest, specifically `locate()`, to calculate similarity probability density maps for individual samples, time slices and parameter settings.
 The most natural normalization for this case is to unify the scaling of these maps.
 This renders them comparable.